 Rebecca Davis has worked with the Metropolitan Area Planning Council since 2008, serving as the agency’s Deputy Director since 2015.
-As Deputy Director, Ms. Davis oversees the agency’s administration, finance and human resources operations, and works across all departments to implement MAPC’s strategic priorities in alignment with the agency’s visionary regional plan, MetroFuture: Making a Greater Boston Region.
+As Deputy Director, Ms. Davis oversees the agency’s operations and finance departments, policy and communications work, climate and municipal governance functions, and works across all departments to implement MAPC’s strategic priorities in alignment with the agency’s visionary regional plan, MetroFuture: Making a Greater Boston Region.

 Prior to joining MAPC, Ms. Davis worked in the Massachusetts State House as Legislative Director to State Senator Robert O’Leary, where she worked on the passage of numerous environmental laws, including the Massachusetts Oceans Act, the nation’s first ocean management legislation and the Green Communities Act, creating policy to promote energy efficiency and renewable energy development.
 Ms. Davis has experience working on numerous political campaigns, most recently serving as the Campaign Manager for a Congressional race.

 Ms. Davis is a graduate of Brown University in Providence, Rhode Island, where she earned a Bachelor of Arts in Public Policy and American Institutions.

 Areas of Expertise: Legislative advocacy, energy policy, municipal government, environmental policy, transportation policy